 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 required each Reserve Bank and the Board of Governors, as well as other regulatory agencies, to establish an Office of Minority and Women Inclusion (OMWI).
 Our Office of Diversity and Inclusion was created to meet the goals of this initiative.

 The Dodd-Frank Act requires each Federal Reserve Bank to prepare an annual report to Congress regarding diversity and inclusion actions, along with its current EEO data .
-View the 2012 “Report to the Congress” by the Philadelphia Fed.
-(3.42 MB, 18 pages)
+View the 2017 “Report to Congress” by the Philadelphia Fed.
+(9.6 MB, 32 pages)

 For questions relating to diversity and inclusion at the Philadelphia Fed, please contact firstname.lastname@example.org.